lucidworks/fusion-financial-demo/README.md

 1. `./install.sh` (same as above)

 ## Working with Data

+This app relies on generated data for clients and portolios.
+See the Python scripts in `/scripts`.
+The scripts will generate these files: `company_buckets.csv` which includes portfolio holdings, `clients.csv`, and `client_accounts.csv`.
+The latter two files are used to support the financial advisor persona.

 1. If you put the data in `data/Finance`, then it will automatically show up at http://localhost:8780/data/ and can easily be accessed via a Web data source.